5 Top Tips for Your New Business Venture or Start-Up

-2. Set up an Australian Business Number (‘ABN’)
+Set up an Australian Business Number (‘ABN’)

 An ABN is a unique 11 digit number that identifies your business to the government and the community.

 Although in some instances you can run a business without an ABN, it does make running a business easier.

 Register for Goods & Services Tax (‘GST’)

 In most circumstances, if your business turnover is $75,000 or more (or provides taxi travel as part of your business irrespective of annual turnover), the business may, in all but the most exceptional of circumstances, be required to register for GST.

 The obligation to furnish business activity statements to the ATO arises upon registration for the purposes of the GST regime.

-4. Consider your Obligations as an Employer
+Consider your Obligations as an Employer

-With the increased demand, business owners require an extra set of hands and decide to hire staff.
+With the increased demand, business owners may require an extra set of hands and hire staff.

-An employment contract details the employee’s role, remuneration, entitlements (such as sick leave, annual leave and superannuation) and employer obligations.
+An employment contract details the employee’s role, remuneration, entitlements (such as sick leave, annual leave, and superannuation), and employer obligations.

 - Workers compensation (if you have employees);

-- Third party personal injury insurance (if you own a motor vehicle); and
+- Third-party personal injury insurance (if you own a motor vehicle); and

 - Public liability insurance for certain types of companies.